Prasanth-S7/forus/README.md

 Navigate to the server and run ``` cp .env.example .env ``` and populate all the required variables

+This project uses mailHog to create a fake SMTP server.
+Install it via using docker by ``` docker run -d -p 1025:1025 -p 8025:8025 mailhog/mailhog ```

+You will be able to see the mail dashboard in http://localhost:8025

 Run ``` npm run dev ``` in the client and server directory to run local server